temporalio/temporal/docs/design/1533-host-specific-taskqueue.md

 ## Abstract

 Currently, there’s no straightforward way for a Cadence user to run multiple activities (a session) on a single activity worker.
-Although there is the option to explicitly specify a host-specific tasklist name or manually execute special activities to get information about the activity worker, these approaches have limitations and are error prone.
+Although there is the option to explicitly specify a host-specific taskqueue name or manually execute special activities to get information about the activity worker, these approaches have limitations and are error prone.
 Besides running multiple activities on a single worker, a user may also want to limit the total number of sessions running concurrently on a single worker if those sessions consume worker resources.
 This document proposes several new APIs and their implementations so that a user can create sessions, execute activities, and limit the number of concurrent sessions through a simple API call.

 ## Use Cases